CitiBusiness® / AAdvantage® Platinum Select® Mastercard®

-If you’re loyal to American Airlines and book several domestic flights per year, you can more than earn back the annual fee for this card ($99 annually) in waived checked luggage fees.
-No foreign transaction fees sweeten the deal.
+If you’re loyal to American Airlines and book several domestic flights per year, you can more than earn back the annual fee for this card ($99) in waived checked luggage fees and rewards miles.

-Most all of the airline-branded business cards on the market charge annual fees these days, but the waiver offered the first year for new cardholders gives you a no-risk chance to try this card out, and see if it’s worth the ongoing $99 fee.
-In comparison to other cards, however, this fee is rather modest; other airline cards have toyed around with fees ranging from $125 – 250 or more for similar perks.
+Most all of the airline-branded business cards on the market charge annual fees these days, but the waiver offered the first year for new Citibusiness cardholders gives you a no-risk chance to try this card out to see if it’s worth paying the ongoing $99 fee.
+In comparison to other cards, however, this fee is rather modest; other airline cards have fees ranging from $125 to $250 or more for similar perks.

 The card’s generous sign-on offer is where it really shines.
-The possibility of earning up to substantial AAdvantage miles is an attractive one, and it’s easy for most businesses to charge up the required amounts needed to snag these promo miles.
-If you commit to putting a good chunk of business travel expenditures on this card, you can see how these points can accumulate quickly for free and discounted future flights.
+The possibility of earning substantial AAdvantage miles is an attractive one, especially for American Airlines frequent flyers, and it’s easy for most businesses to spend the required $4,000 in the first four months to snag these 65,000 promo miles.
+If you commit to putting a good chunk of business expenses on this card, you can see how these points can accumulate quickly for free and discounted future flights.

 How to Redeem your Rewards